Best Travel Credit Cards 2017

 If you like to stay at name-brand hotels when you travel, then this benefit may be particularly appealing to you.
-Many travel credit cards that are linked to a hotel offer free nights’ stay at their properties.
-Each card structures these perks differently; some give card holders a certain number of free stays per year, while others offer a free night when you book a certain number of nights.
+Many travel credit cards that are linked to a hotel may offer a free night stay at their properties.
+Each card structures these perks differently; some give cardholders a certain number of free stays per year, while others offer a free night when you book a certain number of nights.
 For example, the Marriott Rewards Premier Credit Card gives users one free night stay every year, while the Club Carlson Rewards Visa Signature Card awards one free night for every two or more consecutive nights booked using points at one of their hotels.

 Great Exchange Rates

 When you travel internationally, you may be subject to the whims of the currency exchange market.
-You may find yourself getting less foreign currency for the dollar if you go to a bank or a kiosk at the airport, which is where travel credit cards are important.
+You might end up getting less foreign currency for the dollar if you go to a bank or a kiosk at the airport, which is where travel credit cards are important.
 When you use your credit card internationally, one of the benefits is that it guarantees a good exchange rate.
-Using your card when you are abroad can get you a better deal when it comes to the exchange rate — but make sure that the foreign transaction fee (often 3%) does not eat up this cost savings.
+Using your card when you are abroad can get you a better deal when it comes to the exchange rate — but make sure that the foreign transaction fee (often 3%) does not eat up the cost savings.

 There are many unique benefits to using a travel credit card that go beyond just earning points or miles to use for travel.
-If you already have a travel rewards credit card, do your homework to make sure that you are taking full advantage of all of its perks.
-If you don’t have one, make sure to research all of the available options to find one that fits your travel needs, from earning free tickets to getting trip insurance.
+If you already have a travel rewards credit card, do your homework to make sure you are taking full advantage of all the perks.
+If you don’t have one, make sure to research the available options to find one that fits your travel needs, from earning free tickets to getting trip insurance.